How to Beat a Simple Assault Charge in North Carolina

 For the consent argument to work, the victim must be legally capable of granting consent.

 A simple assault charge might be a minor crime, but it does not mean you can get away with it.
-An attorney in NC experienced in assault charges can help turn the tide of your case in your favor, especially if you are not guilty of committing the crime.
+An attorney in NCexperienced in assault charges can help turn the tide of your case in your favor, especially if you are not guilty of committing the crime.

-A legal team can help you gather evidence and witness testimonies to support your case and have it dropped.
+Our criminal defense attorneys will also craft a comprehensive legal strategy that addresses every angle—from disputing the allegations put forward by the prosecutor to exploring alternatives like probation to avoid a conviction.
 Ensure you are aware of your rights to legal representation to prove your innocence until proven guilty.
-Since assault charges could appear on your record, it is crucial that you fight them legally, as such a charge could have severe consequences for your personal and professional life.
+Since assault charges could appear on your record, it is crucial that you fight them legally, hire the best simple assault attorney you can – as such a charge could have severe consequences for your personal and professional life.